top of page

 The first what-would-come-to-be-called Telesonic 9000 show was held on a visit to the US in early 2015.
 At a house party in Detroit, without a working projector on hand, a basement crowd danced and watched the film from a computer screen perched on a stool while Dom played drums on a platform tucked in a dark corner.
 After returning to Berlin (and upgrading to a larger projection setup), the show evolved into an immersive live “film concert”: a 21st-century update to the silent cinema format built around the 3-way interplay between Gray’s reactive drumming, pulsing electronics, and large future-is-now projections.
 He continued refining Telesonic 9000, globetrotting with the show to Estonian art spaces, Italian cinemas, and Tokyo alleyways.
 This culminated in 2019’s album and film release Progress.
 Recorded with 2 microphones and minimal software, the album features genre-bending trips into new wave, electropop, and chillout.
 Its accompanying film is a 50-minute collage of decade-spanning archive movies, covering expansive topics ranging from the life cycle of human beings to the space race.
 A 3-week tour of Japan and a feature slot at Berlin’s Future Soundscapes Festival followed.

 Telesonic 9000's latest release is the EP E•C•H•O It consists of driving songs that intermix rhythmic synths, spoken word samples, and Gray's distinct style of motorik drumming.
 It is accompanied by a music video short film that framed an audiovisual experiment held at Telesonic Research Labs.
 The EP and short film condense ideas relating to the promise and fallout of the computer revolution into a kinetic audiovisual presentation.
 The E•C•H•O short film was released on December 29, 2023.
-Live performances and film screenings at film festivals in the US and Europe will follow.
 After basing himself in the Midwest throughout the pandemic, Dom returned to Berlin in summer 2023.

 “When paired in the right way, music and film can create a kaleidoscope of idea and emotion.”